Goodyera pubescens: Ecology

-Compared to other orchid genera, Goodyera is fairly hardy - surviving more readily in colder conditions, being able to utilize a wider variety of nutrients, and thriving in more types of soil under more broad lighting conditions.
+Compared to other orchid genera, Goodyera is fairly hardy, surviving more readily in colder conditions, being able to utilize a wider variety of nutrients, and thriving in more types of soil under more broad lighting conditions.
 Goodyera pubescens has a germination rate of over 90% even in very cold climates, which is why it is found in very cold climates such as the northern US and Canada.
 This species prefers loamy soils or humus, but it will also grow into decaying wood of Liriodendron tulipifera or Quercus alba with a preference towards woody substrates with a high amount of fungal activity.
-However, the rhizomes G. pubescens can not survive particularly harsh winters in the northern edge of its distribution.
+However, the rhizomes of G. pubescens cannot survive particularly harsh winters in the northern edge of its distribution.

 Goodyera pubescens grows via a rhizome in a colonial pattern, flowering only once a year at maturity of 4–8 years of age.
-After flowering the root will have 1-3 offshoots which then generates new rosettes, creating its offspring after the parent plant dies.
+After flowering the root will have one to three offshoots which then generate new rosettes, creating offspring after the parent plant dies.
 Most G. pubescens individuals do not survive long enough to reach the age of maturity.
 The mature rosettes flower after being triggered by a dry period in the spring (usually in May) when there is higher than average temperatures.
 These specific circumstances may not occur in a season and can take several years to occur, explaining the long maturity time.
 White-tailed deer (Odocoileus virginianus) have a preference towards eating the leaves, rosettes, and inflorescences.
 As deer populations have increased over the last several decades, the number of rosettes per plant has increased to counter the number that get consumed by deer.